Small Vessel Waiver Program

 - The vessel must be at least three years old.

-- The vessel, when in service, cannot carry more than 12 passengers.
+- The vessel, when in service, cannot carry more than 12 passengers and must meet separate USCG requirements.

 - The intended use must be to carry passengers only.
 Activities such as carriage of cargo, commercial fishing, towing, dredging and salvage do not qualify for this program.
 Sport fishing is permitted as long as the fish caught are not sold commercially.